stevemclaugh/preservation-torrent/README.md

     📄 README.txt
 ```

 ### The fewer individual files in a torrent bundle, the better.

-- In these torrents, each dataset should be distributed as one ZIP file (or comparable archive format) and a corresponding JSON metadata file.
+- Each dataset should be distributed as one ZIP file (or comparable archive format) and a corresponding JSON metadata file.

 - Each torrent should be capped at 400–500 files.
 If a single torrent points to >1000 files, people's bittorrent clients may slow down or crash.